mholtkamp/octave/Documentation/Lua/Systems/Network.md

 ### Kick
 Kick a player from the network session.
 Only callable by the server host.

-Sig: `NetworkManager.Kick(hostId)`
+Sig: `Network.Kick(hostId)`
  - Arg: `integer hostId` Host to kick
 ---
 ### GetMaxClients
 Get the maximum number of clients.
 Only call as the server host.
-Otherwise it will not provide an accurate number.
+Otherwise, it will not provide an accurate number.

 Sig: `max = Network.GetMaxClients()`
  - Ret: `integer max` Max number of clients